 In February, the Youth Olympic Games will be held in Norway.
 This is the main site.
 Details about the Updated !
 2016 Winter Youth Olympic Games, held at the same time, are found here.

 The ‘Australian Olympic Committee’ site for this games.
 A Australian Team - Rio 2016 is found here.

-The official home page for all things for this event.
-The Olympic Games information is found here, while a listing of the Olympic Sports is provided here.
+Information is found here, while a listing of the Updated !
+Olympic Sports is provided here.

 - Rio de Janeiro 2016